Panchavalli

-Panchavalli is a village near Hunsur in Mysore district of Karnataka state in India.
+Panchavalli is a village in Piriyapatna taluk in the Mysore district of Karnataka state, India.

 Location

-Panchavalli is located on Mysore – Virajpet road after Hunsur town and before Thithimathi town.
+Panchavalli is located on Mysuru-Virajpet Road, 17 km west of Hunsur town.
+It is 9 km from its taluk headquarter, Piriyapatna and 62 km from its district headquarter, Mysuru.

 Post Office

 There is a post office at Panchavalli.
 The postal code is 571105.

 Demographics

 Panchavalli village has a population of 2,009 people.
 There are a total of 445 houses.
 The literacy rate is 65%.
 Female literacy is only 57%.

 Administration

 The village has a council called Panchayath headed by a Sarpanch.